ste7anste7an/bluepad32_arduino/BluePad32_LPF2_Spike3/README.md

 # BLUEPAD32 Spike3

 This version emulates two different sensors: 1) the color sensor (ID=0x3d) and 2) the color matrix (ID=0x40, a 3x3 LED cube that comes with the Spike essential).

+### Color Sensor emulation
+If you flash this firmware [BluePad32 LPF2 for Spike3 emulating Color Sensor](https://firmware.antonsmindstorms.com/) and you connect the LMS-ESP32 with your robot bricks, you should see a new Color Sensor being recognized by the SPIKE app.
+In the SPIKE3 app you ca use the advanced sensor blocks to read the different colors form a Color Sensor to read out the values of a connected gamepad.

+### Color Matrix

+If you flash this firmware [BluePad32 LPF2 for Spike3 emulating Color Matrix](https://firmware.antonsmindstorms.com/) and you connect the LMS-ESP32 with your robot bricks, you should see a new Color Matrix being recognized by the SPIKE app.

+Now you can use the default SPIKE3 World Block or Python to program the colors of your own NeoPixels.
+Because you probably want to make changes to the default configuration you can use the Serial Command Line or whe Web Configurator, as described below.

 ## Serial command line